blynnerup/getting_rusty/README.md

 Creating new pairs into the hashmap id done by the insert method.
 Removing from the hashmap is done by the remove method, which returns an enum called _Option_.

 ## Enums
+Enum is short for enumeration, allows you to define a type by enumerating its possible variants.
-An enum is like an enum in C#
+An enum is like an enum in C#, and created as such

 ~~~
 enum Colour {